Skip to content

 Buy-in Policies

-• Purchasing GPUs expands the limit the PI has on number of GPUs that can be used at any time.
+• Purchasing GPUs expands the limit that the PI has on number of GPUs that can be used at any time.

 • The HPC Buy-in program is designed to meet the needs of researchers with medium‐scale HPC requirements who want guaranteed, consistent access to compute resources.